shyamsha/flow-chart/README.md

 - Display a list of items from which the user can select one or more values
 - Highlight the selected items
 - Build essential plumbing to broadcast the selected values to the parent component under which this is being used
+- Show the list of items selected and a way to deselect those

 Brownie Points

 - Make the drop down work in single or multi-select mode by passing down a flag
-- Show the list of items selected in the form of removable chips

 Implementation